lizmat/rak/README.md

 #### :produce-many(&producer)

 If specified, indicates a `Callable` that will be called given a source, and is expected to produce zero or more items to be inspected.
 Defaults to a producer that calles the `lines` method on a given source, with the `:encoding` and `:with-line-ending` arguments.

 The `Callable` should return `Empty` if for some reason nothing could be produced.

+#### :produce-many-pairs(&producer)

+If specified, indicates a `Callable` that will be called given a source, and is expected to produce zero or more `PairContext` objects to be inspected, in which the key represents the item number.

+This option will set the `:omit-item-number` option to `False`.

+The `Callable` should return `Empty` if for some reason nothing could be produced.